eresearchqut/ontvisc/README.md

 |                           | --kaiju_names | path to names.dmp |
 | --map2ref | --reference | path to viral reference sequence fasta file to perform alignment |

-- If you have access to a host genome reference or sequences and want to filter your reads against it/them before running your analysis, you will have to specify the ``--host_filtering``parameter and provide the path to the host fasta file with ``--host_fasta /path/to/host/fasta/file``
+- If you have access to a host genome reference or sequences and want to filter your reads against it/them before running your analysis, specify the ``--host_filtering`` parameter and provide the path to the host fasta file with ``--host_fasta /path/to/host/fasta/file``.

 - If you want to run homology searches against a viral database (e.g. [`RVDB`](https://rvdb.dbi.udel.edu/), you will need to specify the ``--blast_mode localdb`` parameter and provide the path to the database by specifying: ``--blastn_db /path/to/viral/db``.

 - If you want to run homology searches against the public NCBI NT database instead, you need to set the parameter ```--blast_mode ncbi```
 This parameter is set by default in the nextflow.config file:
 ```
 params {